 - Do not share your SOMAVERT syringes or needles with other people.
 You may give other people a serious infection, or get an infection from them. - SOMAVERT comes in a vial as a white block of powder.
 You must mix SOMAVERT with a liquid (diluent) before you can use it.
-The liquid comes in a single-dose pre-filled syringe labeled 'Sterile Water for Injection'.
-Do not use any other liquid to mix with SOMAVERT. - You must use the mixed SOMAVERT within 6 hours after you mix it.
-If you have not used the mixed SOMAVERT within 6 hours, throw the SOMAVERT away.
+The liquid comes in a single-dose prefilled syringe labeled 'Sterile Water for Injection'.
+Do not use any other liquid to mix with SOMAVERT. - You must use the mixed SOMAVERT immediately after you mix it.
+If you have not used the mixed SOMAVERT immediately, throw it away.